exposit/pythia-oracle/HELP.md

 __*Actor's Next Move*__

-The Actor's Next Move returns a move and a tag that indicate what the actor in question will do next.
+The Actor's Next Move returns a move that indicates what the actor in question will do next.
 You can use this as frequently or infrequently as you wish.
-The "move" is generally a concrete instruction, while the "tag" in brackets points to motive or general effectiveness.
+The "move" is generally a concrete instruction, while the "tag" in brackets points to motive or to general effectiveness.

 > How does Reil proceed?<br>
 > [Noble] Actor indulges or expresses a noble facet of their character.